AWegnerGitHub/awegnergithub.github.io-source/content/2017_02_19_can-a-machine-be-taught-to-flag-spam-automatically.md

 Now we are leveraging the years of data and accuracy to automatically cast spam flags.
 With approximately 58,000 posts to draw from and over 46,000 true positives, we have a vast trove of data to utilize.

+## What problem does this address?

+To put it simply, **spam**.
+Stack Exchange is one of the most popular networks of websites on the Internet, and *all* of it gets spammed at some point.
+Our statistics show that we see about 100 spam posts per day, on average over the last three months.

+A decent chunk of this isn't the type you'd want to see at work (or at all).
+The faster we can get this off the home page, the better for all involved.
+Unfortunately, it's not unheard of for spam to last several hours, even on the larger sites such as Graphic Design.

+Over the past three years, efforts with Smokey have significantly cut the time it takes for spam to be deleted.
+This project is an extension of that, and it's now well within reach to delete spam within seconds of it being posted.

 ## What are we doing?